jsacapdev/ollama.play/readme.md

 `docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

+To pull down a model in a container:

+`docker exec -it ollama ollama pull mistral`

 On a container rup-up the model in the container:

 `docker exec -it ollama ollama run llama2`

+And to start the container (if required after restart):

+`docker start ollama`

+To view the logs in the container:

+`docker logs -f ollama`

+## Application Development

 Prerequisites were to create a environment using [Anaconda](https://www.anaconda.com/):